 - Payment of your outstanding medical bills

-- Reimbursement of your out-of-pocket medical expenses, co-pays, and other payments you have made toward your medical treatment
+- Reimbursement of your out-of-pocket medical bills, co-pays, and other payments you have made toward your medical treatment

 - Payment for permanent injuries, impairment, or disabilities you have suffered as the result of your accident

 - Payment for future medical care, physical therapy, surgery, or other treatment

 - Reimbursement for medical devices, such as canes, crutches, prosthetics, wheelchairs, wheelchair ramps, or walkers

 - The costs to repair your vehicle or compensate you for the total loss of your car if you were hurt in an car accident.

 - The costs to replace your personal property that may have been damaged in your accident or injury, such as your cellphone, glasses, laptop, or clothing

 - Reduced earning capacity for the future if you cannot return to your previous level of work

 - Payment for disfigurement or scars your injuries have caused.

 - Compensation for the negligent infliction of emotional, psychological, or cognitive distress or harm caused to you